jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 date: 2024-10-17
 draft: false
 tags: ["Gen-AI","Python","Dev"]
 summary: 'Using Streamlit with OpenAI API and FireCrawl to Scrap the Web for Info.
-Compared with other scrapping methods.'
+Compared with other scrapping Crawl4AI, ScrapeGraph and EmbedChain'
 url: 'scrap-and-chat-with-the-web'
 ---